spapas/django-generic-scaffold/README.rst

 Django/python version support
 =============================

-As can be seen from tox.ini, the tests are run for Python 2.7 with Django 1.8-1.11 and for Python 3.8 and Python 3.11 with Django 1.11-4.2, so these are the supported versions.
+As can be seen from tox.ini, the tests are run for Python for Python 3.8 and Python 3.11 with Django 3.2-5, so these are the supported versions.
 Intermediate versions should also work without problems.

 .. list-table:: Python Django Version Support